bccp/nbodykit/docs/source/algorithms/fftpower.rst

   culprit is usually the configuration of the mesh, and whether or not the mesh is "compensated".
 In the language of nbodykit, "compensated" refers to whether the effects of the interpolation window used to paint the density field have been de-convolved in Fourier space.
-See the section :class:`catalog-to-mesh` for detailed notes on this procedure.
+See the :ref:`catalog-to-mesh` section for detailed notes on this procedure.

 - Be wary of normalization issues when painting weighted density fields.
 See :ref:`painting-mesh` for further details on painting meshes and :ref:`mesh-apply` for notes on applying arbitrary functions to the mesh while painting.
-See the :ref:`cookbook/painting.ipynb` recipe in the cookbook for examples of more advanced painting uses.
+See :ref:`cookbook/painting.ipynb <this cookbook recipe>` for examples of more advanced painting uses.

 .. ipython:: python